SoliDry/api-generator/README.md

 });
 // <<<routes<<<
 ```
-As you may noticed there are relationships api-calls and bulk extension batch queries support.
+As you may noticed there are relationships api-calls and bulk Extension batch queries support.

 #### Migrations